 LaSalle College Vancouver Financial Services staff can assist students in understanding the student financial assistance options that may be available to him/her.
-However, only the student loan authority, e.g. Student Aid BC (SABC), or U.S. Department of Education, can make the final determination as to a student's eligibility and the amount of student loan for which a student may qualify.
+However, only the student loan authority, e.g. Student Aid BC (SABC), or National Student Loans Service Centre, can make the final determination as to a student's eligibility and the amount of student loan for which a student may qualify.
 LaSalle College Vancouver Financial Services staff may also be able to identify additional or alternate funding options for students from both public and private sources.